henkpb/micl/components/dialog/README.md

 # Dialog
 This component implements the [Material Design 3 Expressive Dialog](https://m3.material.io/components/dialogs/overview) design.
+A dialog is a small window that prompts the user to make a decision or enter additional information.

 ## Basic Usage